chaaz/versio/docs/use_cases.md

 what it does.
 This example assumes a standard Node.js/NPM layout, but Versio can handle lots of different project types.

-If you don't have rust installed, you can't use `cargo install`.
+If you don't have Rust installed, you can't use `cargo install`.
 Instead, download a binary for your platform directly from the [Releases page](https://github.com/chaaz/versio/releases).